lukebakken/rabbitmq-users-sLXfiBGaKfQ/README.md

 I also came across the following part in the RabbitMQ Documentations that talks about the depth:
 [Certificate Chains and Verification Depth](https://www.rabbitmq.com/ssl.html#peer-verification-depth)

-## Hypothesis
+### Hypothesis 1

-1. If the server certificate and client certificates are not signed by the same, immediate CA, the trust store is able to block the client from connecting to the broker.
+If the server certificate and client certificates are not signed by the same, immediate CA, the trust store is able to block the client from connecting to the broker.

-### Certificate Structure:
+Certificate Structure:

-**ROOT CA**
+- **ROOT CA**
     - IntermediateClient CA
       - IssuingClient CA
         - rmq-1 (**client certificate**)
     - Intermediate Server CA
       - IssuingServer CA
         - rmq-0 (**server certificate**)

+### Hypothesis 2

-2. If I limit the `trust_store.ssl_options.depth` to 1, while increases the depth of the certificate to 3, the trust store is able to block the client from connecting to the broker.
+If I limit the `trust_store.ssl_options.depth` to 1, while increases the depth of the certificate to 3, the trust store is able to block the client from connecting to the broker.

 Thus, I have added this line to the `rabbitmq.conf` file:
 ```